kent-map/kent/placesad/deal-overview.md

 *Stokehold is a coal bunker for a ship’s furnace.

 **Home town heroics.
 1933-1945.**
 Adolf Hitler was elected chancellor of Germany in 1933 (Bullock, Bullock, Knapp and Lukacs, 2023).
 During the 30s, murmurs of war lingered around the continent.
 In 1935, the Home Office advised Kentish towns to prepare a passive defence scheme.
-The town councils of Deal and Sandwich and the rural districts councils of Eastry and Dover, acted upon the advise and formed the Air Raid Precaution committees (Collyer, 2009, 2) In the early months of the war not a lot happened and journalists dubbed the war “the Phoney war” (Encyclopaedia Britannia 2023).
+The town councils of Deal and Sandwich and the rural districts councils of Eastry and Dover, acted upon the advise and formed the Air Raid Precaution committees (Collyer, 2009, 2) In the early months of the war not a lot happened and journalists dubbed the war “the Phoney war”.

 In 1940, Deal brought back a defence tactic that had been successful throughout the town’s history, barricading the beach  (Smith, 31).
 Large scaffolding wrapped in barbed wire were put across the seafront.
 To solidify defence mines were also placed on and off-shore, as well as turrets scattered across the seafront.
 The final piece of Deal’s defence strategy of the coasted was to literally set fire to the shore.
 Pipes were laid across the seafront and they were pumped with oil.
 In the event of an invasion the shingles would become so hot that the beach would vibrate and the sea would alight.
 The pipes still remain in the basement of Clarendon Hotel.
 Fortunately (for everybody), the pipes were never needed.